devanharikumar89/fss16ASE/read/week2.md

 ## Scope for improvement :
 Though the technique demonstrates considerable improvement over Monkey tool, the paper doesnot involve any associated data like code coverage, that would help identify the shortcomings and better the results.
+Also, the technique might actually be using considerably more resources like computing power and time to get to the results that it got.
+The paper should add these data to the results so that their results are more solid.